arthurrogado/miniapp_simple_image_generator/README.md

 # Simple Image Generator MiniApp

 This is a simple image generator, that can give you a Telegram Lover card.
+User opens miniapp > Create a ID card, then type your name and select if you want your card with a picture or not.
+Sends it and bot will generate a card for you.

 This project is built using Python, using @pyTelebramBotAPI library, that runs a Telebram Bot (server side), and Vanilla Javascript to implement a Telegram Mini App (client side).
 It also uses some google services, like Material Icons.